apache/spark/docs/structured-streaming-programming-guide.md

 ### Handling Late Data and Watermarking
 Now consider what happens if one of the events arrives late to the application.
-For example, say, a word generated at 12:04 (i.e. event time) could be received received by the application at 12:11.
+For example, say, a word generated at 12:04 (i.e. event time) could be received by the application at 12:11.
 The application should use the time 12:04 instead of 12:11 to update the older counts for the window `12:00 - 12:10`.
 This occurs naturally in our window-based grouping – Structured Streaming can maintain the intermediate state